pashmaklang/pashmak/README.md

 with this module, you can work with files smarter.

 ###### file.open
-with this alias, you can open a file:
+with this function, you can open a file:

 ```bash
 import '@file';